Manage users and permissions

 3. For each email you entered, select the appropriate team.
 Then click Next.

 6. Specify the user’s default project, and select the appropriate team spaces for them.
 The default project sets the user's dropdown menus to that project when they first log into Amplitude.
-The team spaces will appear under Team Spaces in the left-hand rail when the user logs into Amplitude.
+The team spaces appears under Team Spaces in the left-hand rail when the user logs into Amplitude.
 Then click Next.

 7. Review your invitation.
 If it’s ready to go, click Send.